201 First Street

 Victor Primavera and Anna Peters were married in 1938.
 The newly weds lived in an apartment upstairs overlooking First Street.
 Two of their daughters were born there.
 Victor bought the Star Store from his father who died the following Christmas at the age of 80.
 Martina died in 1940.

 The store initially carried all sorts of merchandise.
 Groceries were added later.
-There were hotel rooms and offices upstairs prior to 1943.
+According to Anna Primavera, “Victor had the hotel rooms torn up around 1943 and he put shoes and clothing up there.”

 Circa 1950s.
 Inside the Star Store (Courtesy Anna Primavera).